 “Friends Talking Faith with The Three Wise Guys” airs weekly on Tuesday at 6:30 PM (Eastern Time) on 90.7 WMFE Orlando.

 The Three Wise Guys

-(left to right above: Fulwider, Engel, Musri)
+(left to right as pictured above: Fulwider, Engel, Musri)